-- Frame the agenda in terms of mutual interest. - Shift the conception of 'risk' to include 'development risk' (and quantify this). - Set realistic conditions and benchmarks, over realistic time frames. - Harness external oversight mechanisms, including parliaments; - Reconsider how performance is rewarded.
+- Frame the agenda in terms of mutual interest. - Shift the conception of 'risk' to include 'development risk' (and quantify this).

+- Have effective strategic communications and engagement in devising the national strategy. - Include a focus on economic self-reliance from the start. - Set realistic conditions and benchmarks, over realistic time frames. - Harness external oversight mechanisms, including parliaments; and - Reconsider how performance is rewarded.